I am an assistant professor of religious studies in the Department of Classics & Religious Studies of the University of Nebraska-Lincoln.

 As a scholar invested in connecting the academy and the wider public, my writing has appeared in the Atlantic, The New Republic, Slate, among other national publications.
 I am also co-founder and the former associated editor of Religion and Politics (religionandpolitics.org).

 I am currently working on two new book projects.
-Wakara’s World is a cultural history of Wakara (1808-1855), the Ute warrior chief, infamous horse thief, Indian slave trader, and onetime Mormon elder who led an Indian uprising against his would-be Mormon brethren.
-To Be Religious and Modern, is a global history of the interaction between religion and the modern nation state.
+Wakara’s America is a cultural history of Wakara (1808-1855), the Ute warrior chief, infamous horse thief, Indian slave trader, and onetime Mormon elder who led an Indian uprising against his would-be Mormon brethren.
+Republics of Race and Religion, is a global history of the interaction between religion and the modern nation state.

 I can be reached at firstname.lastname@example.org.